Loan Programs Overview

 - Can choose from several repayment plans that are designed to meet the needs of almost any borrower, and you can switch repayment plans if your needs change

-For vet students there are three types of federal loans available:
+For veterinary students, there are four types of loans available:

 - Federal Direct Unsubsidized Loan Program– Direct Unsubsidized Loans are loans for students that can help you pay for vet school.
 The lender is the U.S. Department of Education (the Department), though the entity you deal with, your loan servicer, can be a private business.
 The annual loan maximum for vet students is $40,500 per academic year.
 Repayment begins six months after graduation.